Close

 Were there any standout experiences (good or bad) that helped shape how you lead as a chief of staff?

-Although you haven’t been in the chief of staff position for long, it’s still impressive that you’re the first one.
+Although you haven’t been in the chief operating officer position for long, it’s still impressive that you’re the first one.
 Have there been any hurdles/things to overcome as a result?

 Hope Errico Wisneski, LCSW, MBA